newjersey/navigator.business.nj.gov/content/src/fundings/film-tax-credit.md

 displayName: film-tax
 urlSlug: film-tax-credit
 id: film-tax-credit-program
-sidebarCardBodyText: The Film Tax Credit Program provides a transferable credit against the corporation business tax and the gross income tax to incentivize production companies to film content in New Jersey.
+sidebarCardBodyText: The Film Tax Credit Program provides a transferable tax credit to incentivize production companies to film content in New Jersey.
 openDate: ""
 dueDate: ""
 summaryDescriptionMd: The Film Tax Credit Program provides a transferable credit